openvinotoolkit/openvino/docs/OV_Runtime_UG/protecting_model_guide.md

 bind them to a device.
 For more information, see the [Intel Software Guard Extensions](https://software.intel.com/en-us/sgx).

-Use `ov::Core::read_model` to set model representations and weights respectively.
+Use the `ov::Core::read_model` to set model representations and weights respectively.

 Currently there is no way to read external weights from memory for ONNX models.